30 types of events: Examples & free planning checklist

 Cultural events and parades

-- Considerations and timing: Engage the community in planning, ensure accurate representation of cultural elements, and coordinate logistics with local authorities for permits and safety.
+• Considerations and timing: Consider engaging the community in planning, take care to accurately representation the cultural elements and coordinate logistics with local authorities for permits and safety.

-- Complexity: Moderate; requires collaboration with community groups, attention to detail, and logistical planning.
+• Complexity: Moderate; this requires close collaboration with community groups, attention to detail and research, as well as logistical planning.

 Conclusion